-Hoosier Uplands' STAR (Strong Teens Acting Responsibly) Program is an abstinence based education program with nine lessons/modules that are offered to Junior High/Middle School health classes in Daviess, Dubois, Jackson, and Martin Counties.
-The program is federally funded and contracted through our partner, Health Care Education & Training (HCET).
+Hoosier Uplands' SERVE Program is an abstinence based education program with eight lessons/modules that are offered to Junior High/Middle School health classes in Daviess, Dubois, Jackson, and Martin Counties.
+The program is state funded through TANF dollars and contracted through our partner, Health Care Education & Training (HCET).
 The program is intended to give students the necessary tools needed to make important decisions regarding their sexual health.

 - To increase students refusal and negotiation skills

 - To assist students in indentifying future goals and dreams